Chief William Anderson: Early life

-Kikthawenund was born along the banks of the Susquehanna River in or about what is today Marietta, Pennsylvania close to what was then called Anderson's Ferry.
+Kikthawenund was born along the banks of the Susquehanna River in or about what is today Marietta, Pennsylvania close to what was then called Anderson’s Ferry.
 The Ferry was operated by his father, John Anderson, a man of Swedish descent.
 John Anderson was married to a daughter of the Lenape chief Netawatwees.
-This woman's name has not been recorded.
-Since Lenape society is matrilineal, Kikthawenund was a member of the Unalachtgo (or Turkey) clan by virtue of his mother's affiliation.
+This woman’s name has not been recorded.
+Since Lenape society is matrilineal, Kikthawenund was a member of the Unalachtgo (or Turkey) clan by virtue of his mother’s affiliation.

+Little is recorded of Kikthawenund’s early life.
 Kikthawenund was less than 20 years old when he first married.
-His first wife's name has not been recorded, but she had at least two sons at the time of their marriage, named Swannuck and Pushies.
+His first wife’s name has not been recorded, but she had at least two sons at the time of their marriage, named Swannuck and Pushies.
 She died several years after her marriage to Kikthawenund, and in 1784, he was married again, this time to a woman named Ahkechlungunaqua.
-She also had at least two sons when they married—Lapahnihe and Tahleockwe—and a daughter, Aukeelenqua.
+She already had at least two sons at the time they married—Lapahnihe and Tahleockwe—and a daughter, Aukeelenqua.
 Some sources say she also had a third son, named Secondyan.

-She and Kikthawenund had three children together: two sons, Sarcoxie and Sosecum, and a daughter, Mekinges (though there is some evidence to suggest that Mekinges was actually a member of the Ketchum family).
+Aukeelenqua and Kikthawenund had three children together: two sons, Sarcoxie and Sosecum, and a daughter, Mekinges (though there is some evidence to suggest that Mekinges was actually a member of the Ketchum family).

-Little is recorded of Kikthawenund's early life.
-He had moved to what is now Ohio by the 1790s and was one of 14 Lenape leaders to sign the Treaty of Greenville.
+By the 1790s, Kikthawenund had moved to what is now Ohio and was one of 14 Lenape leaders to sign the Treaty of Greenville.
 This treaty established the cession of certain tracts of land by the local indigenous peoples, and because of this, Kikthawenund was forced to relocate to what is now the city of Anderson, Indiana.
 The move seems not to have happened until 1798 based on later statements of his son Sarcoxie.
 Kikthawenund built a two-level, double-sided log house within the current boundaries of the city of Anderson.
 His second wife died in 1805, and he never remarried.